 Indications of Non-Compliance with Laws and Regulations (Ref: Para.
-198)
+19)

 - A17.
-The auditor may become aware of information concerning an instance of noncompliance with laws and regulations other than as a result of performing the procedures in paragraphs 13-17 (e.g., when the auditor is alerted to non-compliance by a whistle blower). - A183.
-If the auditor becomes aware of the existence of, or information about, tThe following matters, it may be an indication of non-compliance with laws and regulations: - Investigations by regulatory organizations and government departments or payment of fines or penalties. - Payments for unspecified services or loans to consultants, related parties, employees or government employees. - Sales commissions or agent's fees that appear excessive in relation to those ordinarily paid by the entity or in its industry or to the services actually received. - Purchasing at prices significantly above or below market price. - Unusual payments in cash, purchases in the form of cashiers' cheques payable to bearer or transfers to numbered bank accounts. - Unusual transactions with companies registered in tax havens. - Payments for goods or services made other than to the country from which the goods or services originated.
+The auditor may become aware of information concerning an instance of non-compliance with laws and regulations other than as a result of performing the procedures in paragraphs 13-17 (e.g., when the auditor is alerted to non-compliance by a whistle blower). - A18.
+The following matters may be an indication of non-compliance with laws and regulations: - Investigations by regulatory organizations and government departments or payment of fines or penalties. - Payments for unspecified services or loans to consultants, related parties, employees or government employees. - Sales commissions or agent's fees that appear excessive in relation to those ordinarily paid by the entity or in its industry or to the services actually received. - Purchasing at prices significantly above or below market price. - Unusual payments in cash, purchases in the form of cashiers' cheques payable to bearer or transfers to numbered bank accounts. - Unusual transactions with companies registered in tax havens. - Payments for goods or services made other than to the country from which the goods or services originated. - Payments without proper exchange control documentation. - Existence of an information system which fails, whether by design or by accident, to provide an adequate audit trail or sufficient evidence. - Unauthorized transactions or improperly recorded transactions. - Adverse media comment.